r6h/lifeos/docs_context/whitepaper_v1.2.md

 - **Soul Engine** – The user identity and modeling engine.
 - **Life Intelligence** – The dynamic decision graph engine for exploration and execution.

 These modules work together within a unified, navigable graph-based interface that evolves with the user, enabling clarity, alignment, and action.
+Nodes may have a different behavior depending on the module that's being used (Soul Engine/Life Intelligence). *Subject to change*.

 ---

 ## 🔧 Core Modules Breakdown

 ### 🧬 1.
 Soul Engine (Identity Modeling)
+*“Who am I?” — a map of identity, values, traits, motivations.*

 - **Purpose:** Establish a deep psychological, philosophical, and behavioral model of the user.